Download free PDF

 Europe Data Center Energy Storage Industry News

-• In May 2025, ABB launched BESS-as-a-Service, a subscription-based Battery Energy Storage System solution requiring no upfront capital expenditure.
-Designed for industries including data centers, logistics, and commercial infrastructure, the service accelerates the adoption of clean, resilient energy, enabling organizations to transition seamlessly toward net-zero operations.
+• In May 2025, ABB introduced BESS-as-a-Service, a subscription-based Battery Energy Storage System that does not need any capital expenditure.
+Targeted at industries such as data centers, logistics, and commercial infrastructure, the service will accelerate the process of moving to clean, resilient energy, and organizations can move on to net-zero operations without disturbances.

-• In April 2024, Schneider Electric launched a BESS that integrates into flexible, scalable, and efficient architectures.
-The system supports both AC and DC coupling and ranges from 60kW to 2MW, offering configurations with 2-hour and 4-hour durations, which cater to different energy needs in data centers.
+• In April 2024, Schneider Electric introduced a BESS that will be part of scalable, flexible, and efficient architectures.
+The system can support AC and DC coupling with a power range of 60kW all the way to 2MW and with 2-hour and 4-hour configurations, to suit various energy requirements in data centers.

-The Europe data center energy storage market research report includes in-depth coverage of the industry with estimates & forecasts in terms of revenue ($Bn) from 2021 to 2034, for the following segments:
+The Europe data center energy storage market research report includes in-depth coverage of the industry with estimates & forecasts in terms of revenue ($ Mn/Bn) from 2022 to 2035, for the following segments:

 Market, By Data Center Size